University of Illinois at Chicago,

 Shaolin Yang, PhD

-Assistant Professor of Physics in Psychiatry and Radiology
+Assistant Professor of Physics in Psychiatry, Radiology, and Bioengineering

 Director of Neuro Magnetic Resonance Spectroscopy in Psychiatry